 When will the work start and when will it finish?

-Work will begin in mid-February and, all being well, will be completed in December, 2018.
+Work began in March 2018 and, all being well, will be completed in summer 2019.

 Have you carried out an environmental determination?